top of page

 B i o g r a p h y

 As a solo artist, Sara has been a part of numerous professional recordings, including for the Kaleidoscope Orchestra (Manchester), the RNCM Wind Orchestra, the Jacobs School of Music, and, most notably, the premiere Naxos recording of Alfred Cellier’s opera Dorothy with maestro Richard Bonynge and the Piccadilly Symphony Orchestra.
-She holds a deep love for new music and has worked with composers like Thea Musgrave, Anthony Gilbert, Michael Schelle, P.Q.
+She holds a deep love for new music and has worked with composers like Thea Musgrave, George Lewis, Lei Liang, P.Q.
 Phan, and Hollywood composer Christopher Young.
 Sara was a featured soloist in RNCM’s 2018 New Music Festival, in which she performed Anthony Gilbert’s “Dark Singing, Dancing Light” for solo bassoon and strings.
 She was the bassoon finalist in the woodwind concerto competition at Jacobs School of Music in the spring of 2020.

-Sara is also an accomplished chamber musician.
-She has performed in quintets that have won the Tunnell Trust of Scotland (2018 and 2019), have been guest performers at St. Martin-in-the-Fields in London, and were resident artists at the Cantiere Internazionale D'Arte in Montepulciano, Italy, in 2018.
-She currently plays in a wind quintet with other doctoral students at Indiana, continues to play in small ensembles for composers and student recitals, and is in high demand as a coach for undergraduate groups.
+As a chamber musician, Sara has performed in quintets that have been recognized by the Tunnell Trust of Scotland (2018 and 2019), have been guest performers at St. Martin-in-the-Fields in London, and were resident artists at the Cantiere Internazionale D'Arte in Montepulciano, Italy, in 2018.
+She is in high demand as a coach for groups in Bloomington and Indianapolis.

 When she’s not fussing over reeds, Sara loves traveling to Europe, reading Kurt Vonnegut, cooking, scuba diving, and going wine tasting.